 My research interests include environmental hazards, emergency management, transportation, and geographic information science.
-More specifically, I have long running interests in wildfire warning and evacuation systems, as typified by recent fires in Utah, California and Greece.
+More specifically, I have long running interests in wildfire warning and evacuation systems, as typified by recent fires in California and Australia.

 - Ph.D., Geography, University of California Santa Barbara

 - M.A., Geography, University of California Santa Barbara

 - B.S., Computer and Information Science, University of Oregon

 Tom Cova is Professor of Geography at the University of Utah in Salt Lake City.
 His research and teaching interests are environmental hazards, emergency management, transportation, and geographic information science (GISci).
 His primary focus is wildfire evacuation analysis and planning, and he has published on a variety of topics in many leading hazards, transportation and GIScience journals He served as Chair of the GIS Specialty Group and Hazards, Disasters & Risks Specialty Group of the Association of American Geographers (AAG).
 In 2008, he served as Program Chair for the International Conference of Geographic Information Science (GIScience '08) held in Park City, Utah.
 He teaches courses on environmental hazards, human geography, emergency management, and GIS.

 11/19: Interviewed about the Australian bushfires by the Washington Post.

 11/19: Gave a colloquium talk for the University of Alabama Geography Department on wildfire public safety.

 9/19: Presented a short paper at Geocomputation '19 in Queenstown, New Zealand on geosimulating warning triggers.